This Persian Homemade Crepe Recipe is one you'll want to remember. Cooked with molasses, this crepe is different from everything you've had before.

 Instructions

-- Once the pan is hot, pour the batter in the pan.
+- Heat the oil in a pan over medium heat.
+Once the pan is hot, pour the batter in the pan.
 Cook for 5 minutes until set on top and not runny anymore.

-- Using a spatula, cut the crepe into triangles.
+- Using a spatula, cut the crepe into triangles or squares.

-- Pour molasses all over the crepe, turn the heat to low and let it cook for another 4-5 minutes.
+- Pour the molasses all over the crepe, turn the heat to low and let it cook for another 4-5 minutes.
+Flip the khagineh pieces a few times for them to be coated with the molasses on both sides.

-- Transfer the Crepe pieces into a plate, drizzle some more molasses on top if needed and top with unsweetened shredded coconut, slivered pistachios and edible Persian rose petals.
+- Transfer the to a serving plate and drizzle some more molasses on top if needed.
+Top with shredded coconut, slivered pistachios and edible rose petals.

 Notes